iSophes/mathplus/README.md

 # Coming Soon:

 * More Functions!
-* Documentation website.
-(TBD)

 # LICENSE

-MathPlus is available under the terms of the Mozilla Public License, Version 2.0.
-See [LICENSE.txt](LICENSE.txt)  for details.
+MathPlus is available under the terms of the MIT License.
+See [LICENSE](LICENSE) for details.